+The right of suspect to seek Counsel intertwines with his or her right to remain silence until proper legal advice has been obtained, and if possible, the arrested person shall not be interrogated without his or her Counsel's presence.
+The arrested person's right to remain silent when being questioned must be scrupulously honoured and will definitely be lost if Counsel is denied.
+Accordingly, the right to seek Counsel as soon as may be must also inseparably relate to the right of the arrested person to inform someone who shall take an interest into his detention.
 In the light of modern developments, the right to seek counsel should be allowed within 36 hours after an arrest, if not within 24 hours.
-The Supreme Court case in the United States in Miranda v Arizona held that a caution is required before questioning the accused, and must be done in the presence of his or counsel.
-Counsel would ensure that the questioning is done fairly.
-The arrested person is thus able to consult his or her counsel to each and every question that is posed to him or her, and whether to answer or to remain silent partly or to all of it.
-Any statement or confession that are not in accordance with such procedure will be rendered inadmissible.
+Access to Counsel would ensure that the questioning is done fairly.
+The arrested person is thus able to consult his or her counsel to each and every question that is posed to him or her, and whether to answer or to remain silent partly or to all of them.
 A judge is expected to 'embody justice' ensuring that the right to due process is respected and upheld, and an arrested person must be treated fairly.
 The police must act in ways that strengthen their 'legitimacy' in the eyes of the public.
 By allowing the suspect to see his Counsel as soon as possible will prevent the police from ever manipulating, deceiving, or taking advantage of the suspect's vulnerability.
 'The right to seek Counsel as soon as may be' must therefore be read to mean before an arrested person is interviewed: Otherwise, the right counts to nothing.
-Given the doctrine of binding precedents, it is now expedient that the Federal Court itself and or the legislature who have to take the bold step to rectify the matter in line with the modern perspective of criminal justice: Justice delayed is justice denied and that justice must be manifestly seen to be done.
+Given the doctrine of binding precedents, it is now expedient that the Federal Court itself and or the legislature who have to take the bold step to rectify the matter in line with the modern perspective of criminal justice.
 Allowing Counsel to the arrested suspect during the interview would circumvent the fear that allowing Counsel would lead to interference with evidence, harm to persons, alerting suspects or hindering the recovery of property.

 Given the right to Counsel, it is now timely and only fair that an arrested suspect should be made aware that he should provide explanations for the facts alleged against him as soon as practicable.
-This is to enable suspects to exonerate themselves or to direct attention towards the guilty (or both), and to provide the police with a fair and reasonable opportunity of investigation the suspect's account.
+This is to enable the suspects to exonerate themselves or to direct attention towards the guilty (or both), and to provide the police with a fair and reasonable opportunity of investigating the suspect's account.
 By refusing to answer questions, the arrested suspect is depriving police of their investigative opportunities presented by interview may be indicative to the issue of tacit acceptance in that an unexplained delay in furnishing an assertion or explanation consistent with innocence may reinforce the inference that the original silence indicated tacit acceptance of the truth of the allegation.